sametcn99/mermaid-viewer/README.md

 - **🎨 Syntax Highlighting:** Monaco Editor with intelligent code completion
 - **🚀 Fast Rendering:** Debounced updates for smooth performance
 - **📤 Quick Sharing:** Generate shareable links with URL encoding
+- **🌐 Iframe Embedding:** Easily embed your diagrams into any website or blog using the iframe sharing feature.
+Just click the share button, select 'Embed as iframe', and copy the HTML code to use anywhere.

 ### 💎 **Advanced Features**